AnttiHi/scroll-video-controls/README.md

 You can also switch between mono and stereo audio by pressing the 'N' key on the keyboard.

 When adjusting volume to over 100%, a dynamic compressor is used to prevent excessive spikes in volume.

-Made for YouTube but works on some other sites too.